codeoverflow-org/nodecg-io-docs/docs/samples/obs.md

 ## Using the OBS sample bundle

-The OBS example bundle in `samples/obs-scenelist` demonstrates the ability to control a OBS instance by listing all available scenes.
+The OBS example bundle in `samples/obs-scenelist` demonstrates the ability to control an OBS instance by listing all available scenes.
 Here is a guide to how to get it working.

 ### Prerequisites